-Alumni Relations provides an array of programs and services for both undergraduate and graduate alumni.
+The Office of Alumni Relations provides an array of programs and services for both undergraduate and graduate alumni.
 These programs and events are designed to serve alumni by keeping them in touch with each other and Converse.
-Post graduation we host Annual Reunions, alumni events across the country, send out the monthly View From the Tower e-newsletter and annual Your Connection alumni newsletter to keep our alumni network connected.
+Programing includes the annual Converse Alumni Reunion; special events and receptions held across the country; View From the Tower a monthly electronic newsletter; and an annual Your Connection, alumni newsletter to keep our alumni network connected.